littlebrother12321/01110/README.md

 2. *Figure out which vulkan version we need to use for support on the compys we are using.
 (Minor)*
    1. *ArchLappier: 1.4.321*
    2. *My computer works for the newest or just whatever (David)*
+   3. Base off some reaserchhh I did we acctually probably should use 1.0 vulkan because thats what the HD 4000 acctually supports fully.
+We won't lose much, only fancy stuff we wouldn't even use.

+---

 3. Get the weird packages working, ie, get the vulkan to be imported properly.
 (Major)